How to get into the bookstore

 Have you ever read a book that was so good that you wished there was a movie about it?
 This is exactly what happened to me after I finished “The Cruel Romance.”
 The setting was so authentic, the characters so vivid and real, and the atmosphere so haunting and emotionally-charged that I couldn’t help but moan, “I wish I saw this on the big screen” from time to time!
 The story is set in the Eastern front, where too few historical fiction authors dare to go, unfortunately.
 Just this fact makes this excellent novel stand out among many of its WW2 peers.
 But to me, it was the characters that made me fall in love with the plot – real, authentic, multi-dimensional, with all of their doubts, hopes, sufferings, and their will to go on despite it all.
 The ending was perfect and left me with a warm, fuzzy feeling after all the devastation that the characters had to go through.
 Meticulously researched and beautifully presented, “The Cruel Romance” will keep you captivated till the very last page is turned.
 Highly recommended to all fans of the genre!

-An extract from a recent review for Wisp
+A review for Wisp

 *Frank Parker, Buy: https://www.amazon.co.uk/Frank-Parker/e/B0076JVE5I